samsquire/ideas4/README.md

 # 9. Query for data structure

 If you're writing a compiler or programming language or business software you have a stored shape of data and relationships at every stage of processing.
-In business software we call this marshalling or an intermediate representation in compiler technology.
+This is called marshalling or an intermediate representation in compiler technology.

 Sometimes to solve particular problems you need data in a particular shape.
 That is, a problem becomes simpler to write an algorithm for if the data is in the right shape.